Deraj21/cryptid-bot/readme.md

 ---

 `LAST`
-- data converted to json
+- moved action menu to its own component
-- tested with a real game scenario
+- changed player setup form order
+- messed with styles of player-selectform elements

 `NEXT`
-- deploy to github pages
+- ?